simonemberton/Introduction_to_Creative_Coding/Week_12/Week_12.md

 - Create a new canvas in your setup function and make it the size of the window.

-- Make the background White and set the stroke Weight to 5.
+- Make the background a light colour and set the stroke Weight to 5.

 <details>
 <summary>Hint</summary>